 The long answer is that it is that a single metric can almost never measure the product’s success holistically.

 Therefore, it is important to have a set of metrics that complement the NSM.
 And these complementary metrics should measure other critical aspects of the product and the user journey.
-(Refer to this guide to understand how other metrics are created.)
+(Refer to product metrics guide to understand how other metrics are created.)

 Will Your North Star Metric Ever Change?